Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 There are no deckbuilding restrictions regarding which, or how many, heroes a player can put in their Destiny Deck.
 However, once they played a base level hero, they might lock themselves out from using other heroes due to lineage / level restrictions.

-#### Elements
+#### Affinities

-Most heroes of base level 3 will unlock one of the five advanced elements for its player.
+Most heroes of base level 3 will unlock one of the five advanced affinities for its player.

 #### Stats